archmetalDBM/GlobaLID-App/doc/references.md

     1979, The results of the investigation of S, O, C and Pb isotopic composition in some ore deposits and occurrences in Bosnia and Herzegovina, Geološki Glasnik, 24/25, 61–84.

+-   Köppel, V., 1980, Lead-isotope studies of stratiform ore deposits of the Namaqualand, NW Cape Province, South Africa, and their implications on the age of the Bushmanland Sequence, In Proceedings of the fifth quadrennial IAGOD symposium, 195–207, Schweizerbart, Stuttgart.

 -   Köppel, V., and Schroll, E., 1985, Herkunft des Pb der triassischen Pb-Zn-Vererzungen in den Ost-und Südalpen: Resultate